BerkBerat/rnn-sinewave-prediction-pytorch/README.md

-# 🔁 Sinusoidal Waveform Prediction with PyTorch RNN
+v# 🔁 Sinusoidal Waveform Prediction with PyTorch RNN

 This repository provides a PyTorch implementation of a **Recurrent Neural Network (RNN)** designed for **time series prediction**.
 The project demonstrates how to create a synthetic sinusoidal dataset, build a simple RNN model, train it to learn the patterns in the sequence, and then use it to predict future values.